BYU upsets No. 14 Boise State 28-25

 BYU took its first lead at 14-10 early in the third quarter when Sione Finau took an option pitch and raced 46 yards untouched for the score.
 Then the Cougars dug into the bag of tricks to pull away.

 Romney hit Bushman with a pair of touchdown passes to extend BYU’s lead to 28-10 late in the quarter.
 On the first one, he faked a QB sneak on 4th down, popped out, and hit Bushman down the middle for 27 yards.
-Then, following an interception by Jackson Kaufusi, Romney hit a wide-open Bushman down the sideline after a flea flicker for a 39-yard score.
+Then, following an interception by Jackson Kaufusi, Romney hit a wide-open Bushman down the sideline after a reverse flea flicker for a 39-yard score.

 The Cougars racked up 196 yards on just 11 plays in the third quarter.